jvarona05/bitpanda-sample/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## About Laravel

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+# BitPanda Sample Code

+This is a RESTful API project developed with Laravel, Passport, Mysql and Docker.
+This project went through all software development steps; analysis, design, development, testing and documentation.

+This project was inspired by BitPanda.
+The main goal was to try simulating the basic functions and architecture of this interesting platform.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).